 Egan Library belongs to the Alaska Reciprocal Borrowing Program and will loan materials to cardholders from other Alaska libraries that belong to the Program.
 Please consult our policy regarding reciprocal borrowing.

-Electronic books in the library catalog from NetLibrary and ebrary that are not available from off-campus without UAS network login and password can be accessed from the library’s workstations.
-The terms of our licenses allow walk-in users to read these books on library workstations and print a few pages. ^
+Electronic books in the library catalog as well as journal content that are not available from off-campus without UAS network login and password can be accessed from the library’s workstations.
+The terms of our licenses allow access for walk-in users. ^

 Trained staff offers assistance in finding information in our library collections or on the Web during all service hours.
 Please stop by the reference desk or call us at (907) 796-6502 or toll-free at 1- 877-796-6502 or e-mail Ask a Reference Librarian. ^